-With regard to the Mediterranean - and, more specifically, in the Adriatic and Ionian context (EUSAIR) - reference should be first of all made to the relevant Communication by the Commission and the efforts by the European Union to promote an integrated maritime policy for a better Governance of the Mediterranean227.
-Based on the process of consultation, and within the framework of the EU-IMP, the European Commission adopted on 11 November 2009 a Communication 'Towards an Integrated Maritime Policy for better governance in the Mediterranean'228, which proposed a set of actions aimed at driving coastal States towards a more coordinated and holistic approach to the management of activities impacting on the sea and oceans in the said sea.
-Reference should be made to the fact that, according to the 2009 Communication, one of the main governance weakness in the Mediterranean was deemed to be represented by the fact that the large proportion of marine space made up of high seas makes it difficult for coastal States to plan, organise and regulate activities that directly affect their territorial sea and coasts229.
+With regard to the Mediterranean - and, more specifically, in the Adriatic and Ionian context (EUSAIR) - reference should be first of all made to the relevant Communication by the Commission and the efforts by the European Union to promote an integrated maritime policy for a better Governance of the Mediterranean.
+Based on the process of consultation, and within the framework of the EU-IMP, the European Commission adopted on 11 November 2009 a Communication 'Towards an Integrated Maritime Policy for better governance in the Mediterranean', which proposed a set of actions aimed at driving coastal States towards a more coordinated and holistic approach to the management of activities impacting on the sea and oceans in the said sea.
+Reference should be made to the fact that, according to the 2009 Communication, one of the main governance weakness in the Mediterranean was deemed to be represented by the fact that

-See https://ec.europa.eu/info/research-and-innovation/research-area/environment/oceans-and-seas/integrated-maritime-policy en.
+&lt;sup>222 See https://ec.europa.eu/info/research-and-innovation/research-area/environment/oceans-and-seas/integrated-maritime-policy\en.

-223 COM (2009) 538, Brussels, 15 October 2009.
+&lt;sup>223 COM (2009) 538, Brussels, 15 October 2009.

-224 COM (2010) 584, Brussels, 20 October 2010.
+&lt;sup>224 COM (2010) 584, Brussels, 20 October 2010.

-225 COM (2014) 451, Brussels, 8 July 2014.
+&lt;sup>225 COM (2014) 451, Brussels, 8 July 2014.

-227 See GRBEC (op. cit. in footnote 1), chapter 3.5.2.2.
+&lt;sup>227 See GRBEC (op. cit. in footnote 1), chapter 3.5.2.2.

-228 Communication from the Commission to the Council and the European Parliament, Towards an Integrated Maritime Policy for better governance of the Mediterranean, 11 November 2009, COM (2009)466.
-229 Ibid., section 3.
+&lt;sup>228 Communication from the Commission to the Council and the European Parliament, Towards an Integrated Maritime Policy for better governance of the Mediterranean, 11 November 2009, COM (2009)466.